Contact 4d Chern-Simons theory: Generalities: Regularized 4d CS theory and 2d IFT's

 \section{Regularized 4d CS theory and 2d IFT's}

-We explore now the relation between the regularized action \eqref{Omega shift inv} and the 2d IFT's, mostly integrable sigma models, that are known to live on the pole-defect surface $\Sigma\times \mathfrak{p}$.
-The latter being extracted from the original action \eqref{4d CS}, after gauge fixing and integration over the `spectral' space $C=\mathbb{CP}^{1}$.
+We explore now the relation between the regularized action \eqref{Omega shift inv} and the 2d IFT's, mostly integrable $\sigma$-models, that are known to live on the pole-defect surface $\Sigma\times \mathfrak{p}$.
+The latter being extracted from the original action \eqref{4d CS}, after gauge fixing and integration over the `spectral' space\footnote{Thus, $n_{\mathfrak{p}}=n_{\mathfrak{z}}+2$, Cf. \eqref{RRR} with $g=0$.} $C=\mathbb{CP}^{1}$ in all cases.
 We start from a total space M defined by $S^{1}\overset{n}{\longhookrightarrow} \text{M}\overset{\underline{\pi}}{\longrightarrow} \mathbb{CP}^{1}$ and explore how a sample of these well-known IFT's emerge in our approach in the $\zeta\rightarrow 0$ limit.
-We follow \cite{unifying} closely, in regard to the treatment of the boundary conditions and the use of some useful general formulas computed there.
+We follow \cite{unifying} closely, in regard to the treatment of the boundary eom solutions and the use of some useful general formulas computed there.
 We will mainly dwell on the key differences between our approach and the original treatment of IFT's based on the 4d CS theory point of view.
-We finish this section with a brief study of the BC for the extended and contact 4d CS theories as well in the generic case when $\zeta \neq 0$.
+We finish this section with a brief study of the boundary eom for the extended and contact 4d CS theories as well in the generic case when $\zeta \neq 0$.